melezhik/sparrowdo-template/README.md

 # Bootstrap ssh host

-Bootstrap will install Rakudo and Sparrowdo client on your host.
+Bootstrap will install Rakudo and Sparrow client on your host.

 All you need to start working with Sparrowdo.